meezwhite/OpString/README.md

 <a name="introduction"></a>
 ## Introduction

-Consider the character sequence `AaabBabcc`.
-When executed, OpString calls the mapped functions `circle(30, 30, 20)` and `rect(30, 20, 55, 55)` with the corresponding values.
-OpString simplifies the process of mapping characters to functions and values, composing character sequences that represent operations and executing them accordingly.
+OpString simplifies the process of mapping characters to operations and values, and provides functionality to compose character sequences and execute the respective mapped operations.

 OpString is particularly useful in scenarios where data saving is crucial.
-By representing operations using compact character sequences, OpString enables creative coders to pack more functionality into less data, optimizing storage efficiency.
+By representing operations using compact character sequences, OpString enables you to pack more functionality into less data, optimizing storage efficiency.

+For example, let's say you have the operations `circle(30, 30, 20)` and `rect(30, 20, 55, 55)` that you would like to store as a string for later use.
+Your string could look something like this `circle(30,30,20);rect(30,20,55,55)` and would be 34 characters long.
+With OpString you could represent the same operations with the character sequence `AaabBabcc`, which would shorten it to 9 characters.

 <a name="getting-started"></a>
 ## Getting Started